"Before installing a Conservatory or Orangery you must find out whether you require planning permission"

 Alternatively, we recommend you can speak to AFA Planning Consultants.

 What about regulations for extensions in world heritage sites & conservation areas?

 Additional building regulations may exist depending on the land and local laws for property extensions.
-Other regulations may include:
+Other regulations may dictate that you:

 What if my Orangery or Conservatory doesn't meet planning permission guidelines?